Doctoral Internship in Health Service Psychology

 General Information

-The Doctoral Internship’s home is Counseling & Psychological Services, which is the primary mental health services provider at Florida State University (FSU).
-The Center’s mission is to enhance the academic experience of students by promoting healthy personal development through brief individual or couples counseling, group counseling, psychiatric consultation, skill enhancement and preventative outreach services.
+The Doctoral Internship’s home is Counseling & Psychological Services (CAPS), which is the primary mental health services provider at Florida State University (FSU).
+The Center’s mission is to enhance the academic experience of students by promoting healthy personal development through brief individual or couples counseling, group counseling, skill enhancement and preventative outreach services.
 This mission is accomplished within the parameters of a humanistic philosophy that honors and adheres to the individual student’s right to be treated with dignity and respect.

-Counseling & Psychological Services moved into the Askew Student Life Center in the Fall 2000 semester which provided staff, students and interns with much improved facilities for therapy, supervision and training.
-The Student Life Center also contains administrative offices for University Housing, a state-of-the-art 600-seat movie and teleconferencing theater, a cyber cafe, a coffee shop and numerous meeting rooms.
-This exciting new facility has already become a major center of student activity.
-Adjacent to the Student Life Center is the newly completed Dunlap Success Center which houses the nationally renowned FSU Career Center, as well as the Center for Leadership and Social Change.
+Counseling & Psychological Services was ranked top 20 in the nation according to students in 2023.
+CAPS is located in the Askew Student Life Center with a satellite office in the Thagard Building.
+Thagard was added in Spring 2023 to provide additional space for staff, students and interns with improved facilities for art therapy and groups offering movement.
+Both locations are located centrally on campus and are a 5-minute walk from each other.
+CAPS also has embedded clinicians in the Law and Film school.
+The main part of CAPS is in the Student Life Center, which also contains administrative offices for University Housing, a state-of-the-art 600-seat movie and teleconferencing theater, ceramic painting studio (Paint A Pot) and numerous meeting rooms.
+This exciting facility has become a major center of student activity.
+Adjacent to the Student Life Center is the Dunlap Student Success Center which houses the nationally renowned FSU Career Center, as well as the Center for Leadership and Service.
 Also on the same block is the Center for Global Engagement which provides services to international students as well as the entire university.

 Video Tour of Counseling & Psychological Services